First Battle of Murfreesboro

 The First Battle of Murfreesboro was fought on July 13, 1862, in Rutherford County, Tennessee, as part of the American Civil War.
-Troops under Confederate cavalry commander Brig.
-Gen. Nathan Bedford Forrest surprised and quickly overran a Federal hospital, the camps of several small Union units, and the jail and courthouse in Murfreesboro, Tennessee.
+Troops under Confederate cavalry commander Colonel Nathan Bedford Forrest surprised and quickly overran a Federal hospital, the camps of several small Union units, and the jail and courthouse in Murfreesboro, Tennessee.
 All of the Union units surrendered to Forrest, and the Confederates destroyed much of the Union's supplies and destroyed railroad track in the area.
 The primary consequence of the raid was the diversion of Union forces from a drive on Chattanooga.

 Background

 On June 10, 1862, Union Maj.
 Gen. Don Carlos Buell, commanding the Army of the Ohio, started a leisurely advance toward Chattanooga.
 Brig.
 Gen. James S. Negley and his force threatened the city on June 7–8.
 In response to the threat, the Confederate government sent Brig.
 Gen. Nathan Bedford Forrest to Chattanooga to organize a cavalry brigade.
 By July, Confederate cavalry under the command of Forrest and Colonel John Hunt Morgan were raiding into Middle Tennessee and Kentucky.

 Forrest left Chattanooga on July 9 with two cavalry regiments and joined other units on the way, bringing the total force to about 1,400 men.
 The major objective was to strike Murfreesboro, an important Union supply center on the Nashville & Chattanooga Railroad, at dawn on July 13.